RayAndrade/TheRayCode/Java/Creational/Builder/script/page02.md

 [back](./page01.md)

-Firstly, let's create the **Dessert class**, this will be the object we're building:
+First, let's create the **Dessert class**, this will be the object we're building:

 ```
 Dessert